 So, you ask yourself what you really truly need.

 NEEDS: The “Holy Trinity” of survival.

-- #1 – Water: No animal on Earth can live without water, and we’re no different; this is why it’s #1 on my list instead of shelter.
-You’ll need a local water source, river, stream, lake, pond, spring, etc. Or you’ll need a machine to produce water, and a large plastic container for water storage.
+- #1 – Water: No animal on Earth can live without water, and we’re no different.
+This is why it’s #1 on my list instead of shelter.
+You’ll need a local water source, river, stream, lake, pond, spring, well, etc. Or you’ll need a machine to produce water and a large plastic container for water storage.

 With current technology, and the knowledge of traditional building and survival techniques, you can live almost anywhere on the planet except maybe the North and South poles.
 There are even people in South America (and other parts of the world) who build their homes on the water!
 Talk about off the grid… WOW!

-OK, since you can pretty much build anywhere on Earth, the question is not whether it can be done, but what you personally prefer.
-Some people love cold weather and the snow, others prefer the desert heat, while still others like milder tropical zones.
+So, since you can pretty much build anywhere on Earth, the question is not whether it can be done, but what you personally prefer.
+Some people love cold weather and the snow, some prefer the desert heat, and others like milder tropical zones.